 Furthermore, the Marble Arch Caves also have other rocks from different periods: igneous dykes that go back to 65 million years ago.
 Glacial substances in shapes of drumlins which are formed around 1.8 million years ago from Quaternary sediments, and peat swamps which were created around 15,00 years ago.

 Boa Island and Celtic Secrets

 The renowned Caldragh cemetery is located around 1.5 km away from the bridge on the western side of Boa Island.
 At the famous graveyard, there are two special stone sculptures standing.
 The large sculpture is Janus aka Dreenan figure, and the smaller one is known as Lustymore or Lusty Man figure.
 Both figures go back to the Celtic era and are placed next to each other in the famous necropolis.
-You can discover the secrets of Boa Island and all the surroundings with a boat ride.
+Boa Island provides the ferry that connects, arguably, Fermanagh’s most famous spa – Lusty Beg.